kktsuji/tsuji-website/content/en/blog/2024/gan-dl-rxrx19a-rxrx1/index.md

   * Fully connected mapping network was simplified to reduce original 8 layers to 3 layers.
   * The style vector that size is 512 is used for the latent space.
   * The filter size of the convolutional layer clocest to the image of both networks to 5.
+* Training time:
+  * 24 hours on TPU v3-8 node with 16GIB of RAM per core.
+  * 48 hours on a single Tesla V100.

 ## Compaired counterparts